 Are there long-term side effects of the HIV medications?

 Over time, people living with HIV may experience symptoms from the HIV infection or side effects from their anti-HIV drugs.
 Sometimes it is not clear whether the virus or the medications are causing the problems.

 The good news is side effects are unlikely with the newer HIV medications.
 Some of the medications, particularly the older ones, can cause problems with cholesterol or sugar levels, the health of the kidneys, or the strength of the bones.
 Your provider will check for these with blood and other tests.
 Some patients have developed changes in their body shape and appearance, including increased fat in the belly, neck, shoulders, breasts, or face, or loss of fat in the face, legs, or arms.
 These changes rarely occur with HIV medicines that we use currently.
-For more information, go to Body Shape Changes in the Just Diagnosed section.
 Be sure to discuss any new symptoms or concerns with your provider.